SimulatedANeal/xprize-songs/data/crickets/ensifera_mingkai/labels/README.md

 # Label IDs
 0 (implied) = ambient

 1 = echeme

-2 = call -- multiple echemnes in a sequence, but not quite as fast as a trill 3 = trill
+2 = call -- multiple echemnes in a sequence, but not quite as fast as a trill

+3 = trill

 4 = noise

+In some cases where I could more specifically, identify the noise, I use a text label, e.g. "bird" or "phone"

 # Label Format
 TSV (Tab-separated) files with lines in the following format: